Research Opportunities — Fellowships and Funding

 How to Apply:

-Students should submit proposals to the Legal Studies Program by emailing program administrator Melissa McKenna.
+Students should submit proposals to the Legal Studies Program by emailing Melissa McKenna, Academic Administrator at melissamckenna@brandeis.edu.
 Proposals should include the following information:

-Faculty in the Legal Studies Program will evaluate submissions and select up to two successful candidates.
-The awardees will be announced in late December 2023.
+Faculty in the Legal Studies Program will evaluate submissions and select up to 2 successful candidates.
+The awardees will be announced in late December, 2024.
+Students should expect to report on their project proposals and/or results to the Legal Studies Program and Fellowship founder, as well as present their projects at the URCC Spring Undergraduate Research Symposium.

 Spring 2024: